 Qerim, who was born in New Haven, Connecticut, is 11 years younger than Rose, who hails from Detroit, Michigan and was a first round pick in the 1994 NBA Draft.
 No matter where life takes them, they are madly in love.

 After an All-American career at Michigan, Rose played for the Denver Nuggets, Indiana Pacers, Chicago Bulls, Toronto Raptors, New York Knicks, and Phoenix Suns.
-He currently boasts a net worth of $50 million.
+The Fab Five superstar currently boasts a net worth of $50 million.

-Meanwhile, Qerim earned her bachelor’s degree from UConn and her master’s from Quinnipiac University before becoming a famous sports anchor.
-She started her career with the CBS Sports Network.
+Meanwhile, Qerim earned her bachelor of arts degree from the University of Connecticut and her master’s degree from Quinnipiac University before becoming a famous sports anchor.
+The sports show moderator started her career with the CBS Sports Network.
+She previously covered the UFC and worked for the NFL Network as the host of NFL AM and NFL Fantasy Live.

 They are currently both employed by ESPN.